nospam2000/ch341-baudrate-calculation/README.md

 The best fit for 115200 baud is with `UBRR=16` which gives a real baud rate of 117647 (error=+2.1%).
 This doesn't match the 115385 baud of the CH341 for the nominal baud rate 115200 baud very well.
 Depending on you calculation you might also be using `UBRR=17` which results in a real baud rate of 111111 (error=-3.6%) and is even worse.

-What can you do to solve the problem?
+### What can you do to solve the problem? ###
+ 1. Use the updated kernel driver patch, see link [Linux ch341 kernel 2nd patch which fixes some issues with the first patch] below
  1. use baud rates like 125000 or 250000 which can be exactly derived from the oscillator frequency 16 MHz and have an error of 0% or use lower standard baud rates like 38400 which also have smaller errors
  1. calculate and use the _real baud rate_ of your microcontroller (instead of the _nominal baud rate_) for your application on the PC, e.g. for the ATmega328P example you would have to use 117647 baud instead of the nominal value of 115200 baud
  1. use a 'baud rate oscillator' for your ATmega328P with a frequency of e.g. 18.4320MHz or 14.7456MHz which can handle the standard baud rates with a small error

 See also the link to the ATmega datasheet in the [Links] section.

 ## Thanks to
  - Jonathan Olds for his efforts of analyzing and measuring the baud rate errors